DavesCodeMusings/MakerSpace/Ubuntu/desktop-install.md

 ## Keeping current with patches and updates
 You should get in the habit of periodically [running the Update app](https://www.howtogeek.com/740795/how-to-update-ubuntu-linux/) from the program menu.
 This will keep your system secure and running smoothly.

+## Shutting down
+If you're used to a system where the logout and shutdown options are on the start menu, you might find Ubuntu's arrangement confusing at first.
+You'll find shutdown, along with many other controls, in the upper right corner group with WiFi, speaker, and battery icons.